 MicroLED shares a number of traits with OLED technology, making comparisons a little easier than LCD vs OLED debates.
-For starters, you’ll notice that both have LED in their name, meaning that they’re both constructed from light emitting diodes.
-This means the two are “self-emitting” technologies, so each red, green, and blue sub-pixel produces its own light, unlike LCD, which requires a dedicated backlight.
+For starters, both have LED in their name, meaning that they’re both constructed from light emitting diodes.
+The two are “self-emitting” technologies, so each red, green, and blue sub-pixel produces its own light, unlike LCD, which requires a dedicated backlight.
 Therefore microLED displays will offer very high contrast ratios and deep blacks, just like OLED.

 MicroLED isn't reinventing display technology, instead, the unresolved problem for panel manufacturers is how to mass transfer and bond million of tiny LEDs.